Can I Recycle This?

 Green Apple Books, in the SF Bay Area, CA

-The Strand in Manhattan is Jennie's favorite, but it’s not available there quite yet!
+The Strand in Manhattan is Jennie's favorite!

 You can also order directly from a local bookshop near you by entering your zip code at indiebound.com and clicking on the bolded bookstores.
 Ordering directly from your local bookstore not only demonstrates your support — you may be able to pick up your order in person.
 That can help you avoid pesky delivery packaging!